DataDog/documentation/content/en/developers/integrations/oauth_for_integrations.md

 ### Retrieving API keys

-After you create an key using the [api_keys/marketplace][14] endpoint, the key is returned in the response.
+After you create a key using the [api_keys/marketplace][14] endpoint, the key is returned in the response.
 The key cannot be regenerated or viewed again.
 Ensure you store the key securely for continuous data transmission.
 If you lose your API key, follow these steps to revoke and recreate it:

 1. Navigate to the [Datadog API Keys Management page][15].
 1. Look for the API key named `OAuth Client API Key` and select it.